toberge/graphics-project/report.md

 ## Visualizations

-Most of the screens were made to show some ray-marched scene rendered with a fragment shader.
-The contents were rendered one by one in a first pass to a texture, before being merged with the 'ordinary' scene in a post-processing step.
-This initial rendering involved drawing each screen plane with the specific shader that was to create its contents, to the same framebuffer successively.
+The contents of the screens were rendered one by one in a first pass to a texture, before being merged with the 'ordinary' scene in a post-processing step.
+This initial rendering involved drawing each screen plane with the specific fragment shader that rendered its contents, to the same framebuffer successively.
 This allowed the visuals to be displayed at arbitrary resolutions depending on how the camera was positioned, see +@fig:screens_closer and @fig:screens_zoomed.

 ![Several shaders rendered to a single texture based on the geometry they are displayed on](img/screen_texture_closer.png){#fig:screens_closer}